HabanaAI/Model-References/PyTorch/nlp/bert/README.md

 ## Known Issues
-1. Placing mark_step() arbitrarily may lead to undefined behaviour.
+1. Placing mark_step() arbitrarily may lead to undefined behavior.
 Recommend to keep mark_step() as shown in provided scripts.
-2. BERT 1.2B parameter model is restricted to showcase the PyTorch ZeroReduancyOptimer feature and not for Model convergence
+2. BERT 1.2B parameter model is restricted to showcase the PyTorch ZeroReduancyOptimer feature and not for Model convergence.
 3. Only scripts and configurations mentioned in this README are supported and verified.